basic building blocks

 for its registered services

-(e.g. Technology
+(e.g. Technology,

-Transfer
+Transfer and

 org.netbeans.html:ko-ws-tyrus